jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

 So our data set has some apples which are red, green, and yellow, and a bunch of bananas which are all yellow except one that is green.

+It's 9 AM.

+A loud bell rings.

+The conveyor belt starts turning, and fruit starts flowing in from outside.

-All our factory workers are home learning to maintain fruit classifying robots and brushing up on their marxism.
+But the factory is empty.
+All our factory workers are home learning to maintain fruit classifying robots and re-reading the primitive accumulation of wealth.

-…and the first fruit rolls onto the classification machine:
+…and the first fruit rolls onto the classification machine.

 What is this thing?